ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 @@name determines line discounts separately for each discount level.

-For information about how discounts from multiple levels are combined in a sales document line, see [Multi-level line discounts](multi-level-line-discounts.md).
+For information about how discounts from multiple levels are accumulated in sales order lines, see [Multi-level line discounts](multi-level-line-discounts.md).

 To determine the applicable line discount in a specific business context, @@name evaluates the available line discounts against the context data and then selects the best match for the requested discount level.